NemiMoser/NoteTaker/README.md

 - [Questions](#questions)

 ## Installation Instructions
-In order to deploy the application, go to the terminal and enter "npm install”.
+In order to deploy the application, go to the terminal and enter "npm install” and "npm install express --save".
 Once that has been installed, go to the deployed application in Heroku to begin.

 ## Usage Information
 To use the application, you will need to enter your own notes and you will have the option to save the note or clear the form.
 Once the note is saved, it will populate in the left-hand column.
 You will then have the option to delete the note once complete.